The Trap (British TV series): Part 2. "The Lonely Robot"

-It also introduced a rural community vibrancy index in order to gauge the quality of life in Britain's villages and a birdsong index to measure the apparent decline of wildlife.
+It introduced a rural community vibrancy index in order to gauge the quality of life in Britain's villages and a birdsong index to measure the apparent decline of wildlife.
 In industry and public services, this way of thinking led to a plethora of targets, quotas and plans.
 It was meant to set workers free to achieve these targets in any way they chose.
 What the government did not realise was that the players, faced with impossible demands, would cheat.
 Curtis describes how, in order to meet arbitrary targets: